opencypher/website/_posts/2017-01-17-ocim-announcement.markdown

 * Demonstrations and talks by implementers
 * Cypher conformance testing with the Technology Compatibility Kit
 * Round table discussions on how to approach possible new major features in areas such as
-  * Named graphs, multi-graphs and views
+  * Named graphs, multiple graphs and views
   * Improved schema and constraints
   * Stronger typing
   * Conjunctive regular path queries (CRPQs)